Tuesday, 10 November 2020

 In May 1994, a meeting took place which broke out in violent confrontation, and four of the elders were killed.
 Even though Saro-Wiwa had been barred from attending the meeting, he and 8 other Ogoni leaders were held responsible and arrested.
 A trial took place, though independent and international witnesses claim the various circumstances surrounding the proceedings strayed from the laws outlined in the Nigerian Constitution and international human rights law.
 Accused of murder and without legal counsel nor right to appeal, Saro-Wiwa and the other 8 Ogoni leaders, were hanged on November 10th, 1995.

-25 years have passed since then but despite continueous protests, no justice has been served to the Ogoni people and neocolonial violence persists!
+In the years that have passed since then despite continueous protests, no justice has been served to the Ogoni people and neocolonial violence persists!
 While oil production has ceased, pipelines operated by Shell still traverse the land, creeks and waterways.
 Leakages – caused by corroded pipelines as well as bandits – mean that the area is still plagued by oil spills to this date.
 The Nigerian Government officially launched a clean-up programme in Ogoniland however, communities are still waiting for emergency measures to be taken and clean-up to begin.

 While Shell admitted that its oil operations have polluted large areas of the Niger Delta it resists charges of complicity in human rights abuses.
 However, confidential memos, faxes, witness statements and other documents released in 2009, clearly showed the company regularly paid the military to stop the peaceful protest movement MOSOP against the pollution, even helping to plan raids on villages suspected of opposing the company.